nerdimite/leap-intelligen-hackathon-starter/backend/README.md

 ```bash
 python chat_server.py
 ```
+You will need to restart the server if you make any changes to the files, before you test your changes from the frontend.

 Open a second command prompt and type the following command to get your private IP address:
 ```bash